Last Updated on Samuel Franklinby

 From here on there are many variables to finding a great map which includes competing against the player base to find a high burning map or if you’re on normal servers paying for your own frenzy service.
 Layering this with your class, key powerful progression points (like Night Lord reaching a 1 hit on their Assassin Marks).
 For this reason from here on you’ll need to use the MapleStory experience you’ve gained so far and battle analysis to find what is most efficient for you but these maps are a good starting point.

 - Snow Cloud Spirit/Thunder Cloud Spirit [233/234] (320*) – Arcana: Between Frost and Thunder 2 (Arcana)

 - Befuddled Spirit (360*) – Arcana: Cavern Lower Path (Arcana)

 - Befuddled Spirit/Mournful Spirit [237/239] (360*) – Arcana: Deep in the Cavern – Lower Path 1 (Arcana)

 - Mournful Spirit/Discordant Spirit [239/240] (360*) – Arcana: Labyrinthine Cavern – Upper Path (Arcana)

 Level 240 – 250

 Morass is generally ignored in terms of training maps as it lacks anything that can outpace those noted above in the 230-240 zone due to the poor map designs.
-That being said players do unlock Esfera at level 235 in the maple Guide that provides some useful hunting grounds although most players prefer not to move here until level 240 and if not 245 to bolster their Arcane Power to meet the ever increasing requirements and because the best maps have a minimum monster level of 244.
+That being said players do unlock Esfera at level 235 in the Maple Guide that provides some useful hunting grounds although most players prefer not to move here until level 240 if not 245 to bolster their Arcane Power to meet the ever increasing requirements and because the best maps have a minimum monster level of 244.